gbayarri/3drs_docs/3drs-docs/docs/source/share.md

 Once the project is shared, a new **Share representation** will be created.
 This is a new address different from the **Edit representation** one.
 This page **doesn’t expire** and we could say that it is a “read-only” version of the **Edit representation** page.
 That means that though it is an interactive page, the changes such as zoom or rotation are not saved.

-This **Share representation page** can be splitted into four parts:
+This **Share representation page** can be splitted into five parts:

 ![](_static/share/share01.png)